pixelnest/pixelnest.github.io/tutorials/2d-game-unity/player-and-enemies/index.md

 You can see the collider in the editor "Scene" view and tweak its size in the "Inspector" with the "Size" property.

 <md-tip>
 _Tip_: There is another way to edit a box collider.
-Select a game object with a box collider and maintain the ``shift`` key of your keyboard.
+Select a game object with a box collider and enable the "Edit Collider" toggle in the component.
 You can observe that the box collider (_the green rectangle_) is now showing four small handles onto.
 Drag one of them to change the shape of the box.
 Be careful, the _blue rectangle represents the_ ``Transform`` component of your game object, not the collider.
 </md-tip>